OpenMDAO/Aviary/aviary/docs/misc_resources/comparison_to_flops.md

 FLOPS allows for the input of a maximum of two engine types, each with its own engine deck, whereas in Aviary an unlimited number of engine types may be defined.
-This means that Aviary supports arbitrary numbers of heterogenous engines Aviary retains many of the relations used by FLOPS to scale engine mass and performance as a function of change in target thrust.
+This means that Aviary supports arbitrary numbers of heterogenous engines, each of which has unique characteristics and can use different methodologies for sizing and performance estimation.
+Aviary retains many of the relations used by FLOPS to scale engine mass and performance as a function of change in target thrust.
 Aviary introduces the capability to define these scaling relations on a per-engine-type basis, instead of using the same scaling relations for all engine types.